 The dress code at the Mai-Kai is pretty simple: Grass skirts and handmade headdresses, flaming batons optional.
 Okay, those are the performers’ costumes, and they are very authentic.
 For the rest of us, the rules are: No hats, t-shirts, tank tops, beach shorts, or flip flops.
 In the past, guests would come dressed “to the nines” for a night among the who’s who.
 We did notice sport coats and dresses, but also lots of Aloha shirts.
 If you feel a little out of fashion without your best Aloha shirt, there are a few for sale in the gift shop, the Mai Kai Trading Company.
 Think of it as Polynesian Casual.

 The Magic of the Mai-Kai Restaurant

-So many themed restaurants are past their prime within years, but the Mai-Kai turns sixty this year and is still authentic, entertaining, and relevant.
-There’s a reason it is one of the last bastions of a bygone era, keeping that era alive for future generations.
+So many themed restaurants are past their prime within years, but the Mai-Kai turned sixty recently, and is still authentic, entertaining, and relevant.
+There’s a reason it is one of the last bastions of a bygone era, keeping that time alive for future generations.
 This venerable institution is a celebration of everything done right, from décor to service, dining to entertainment.
 There is also a healthy dose of magic involved.
 En route to your table, the eyes of myriad Tiki will be watching as you wander in the soft glow of lamps beneath thatched roofs, and their spell will take hold.